xtrinch/fcm-django/README.rst

 ``skip_registration_id_lookup`` and ``additional_registration_ids``.
 Visit ``Sending Messages`` to learn more.

+Note: ``registration_ids`` is actually incorrect terminology as it should actually be called ``registration tokens``.
+However, to be consistent with ``django-push-notifications``, we've refrained from switching to stay backwards compatible in the docs and with the sister package.

 Setup
 -----
 You can install the library directly from pypi using pip: